General Data Protection Regulation

 It is now a legal requirement for companies who collect data about individuals to explain how it is used, stored and the individuals’ rights to that data.
 This does not include data collected as part of B2B transactions which make up the majority of Feedwater sales.
 For individuals wishing to purchase from Feedwater the following details how we will treat your data.

 What we collect: Feedwater collects data associated with orders, this includes name, contact details and order history.
-Feedwater does not collect payment information such as card details,
+Feedwater does not collect payment information such as card details as this is collected via third party payment processors such as PayPal.

 What we do with that data: Feedwater uses this data to fulfil customer orders including the shipping of products, invoice receipts and analytical reports where follow up is required.